SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/define-flow-actions.md

 * [Create activity](#create)

 > [!NOTE]
 > When adding or updating flow actions, keep in mind that forms and tracked links have actions too.
 You should make sure there are no duplicate or conflicting actions.
+We recommend that you include all actions one place, either in the form or in the flow.

 ## <a id="send" />Send message

+Things to consider:

+* How often should we send new information?​
+* Should the next email be based on contact engagement, when a contact is filling in a form or clicking a link?
+* Should all contacts get the same content?

 ### Send email